-Effect: Significant adjusting journal entries were proposed by the auditor to ensure accurate revenue cut off for the period under audit.
-Additionally, the auditor proposed a significant adjusting entry to reduce expenses as a result of workers' compensation insurance expenses being over-accrued.
+Effect: A significant adjusting journal entry was proposed by the auditor to ensure accurate revenue and expense cut off for the period under audit.

-Recommendations: The auditors recommend that the Organization implement procedures so that balance sheet accounts are reconciled and reviewed by management on a monthly basis.
-Further, the auditors recommend that the financial closing process be simplified and include a review of all significant balance sheet and profit and loss accounts.
+Recommendations: The auditors recommend that the financial closing process include a review of all significant balance sheet and profit and loss accounts.